weyoss/redis-smq/README.md

 A High-Performance Redis Simple Message Queue for Node.js

 > [!NOTE]
-> You are viewing the documentation for the NEXT branch.
+> You are viewing the documentation for the "next" branch.
 These docs describe unreleased changes published under the npm "next" dist-tag.
 > For the latest stable documentation, see:
 >
 > - Master (stable) README: https://github.com/weyoss/redis-smq/tree/master